Skip to main content

 note

-You may need to select a specific serial port, see the --help for the idf.py tool for details.
+You may need to select a specific serial port, see idf.py --help for details.

 As a first step you can try collecting and sending a coredump with the following commands: